Little Island, Waterford: The Igoe's

 The head of the family, Bill Igoe, was from Nenagh, while his forebears came from near Bonniconlon in County Mayo.
-He did however have investments in Rhodesia.
-He bought Little Island because of its horticultural potential, the Suir estuary having a micro climate with similar attributes to those of the Channel Islands.
-Access was by way of a "prong" or heavy rowing boat. with a very old barge powered by an ancient two stroke motor for moving crops and produce upstream to Waterford City.
-As time passed this was replaced first by a World War II DUKW (an amphibious two ton truck), then by another World War II vessel, a Landing Craft which could and did transport vehicles as large as oil tankers; and eventually by a purpose built chain ferry constructed by Verolme shipyards in Cork.
+He bought Little Island because of its horticultural potential.
+Access was by way of a "prong" or heavy rowing boat.
+A very old barge, powered by an old two stroke motor, was used for moving crops and produce upstream to Waterford City.
+As time passed, this was replaced first by a World War II DUKW (an amphibious two ton truck), then by another World War II vessel, a landing craft which could transport vehicles as large as oil tankers; and eventually by a purpose built chain ferry constructed by Verolme shipyards in Cork.
 Horticulture consisted of 5 acre of modern glasshouses growing flowers for the export market, and outdoor crops such as salads, daffodils, raspberries and asparagus.
 During this period from 1965, approximately 30 people were employed on Little Island.